Linda Davidson doesn’t want job worries to keep you from buying a house.

 Easing consumer worries

-.
+The worry-free mortgage is among the latest programs aimed at easing consumer concerns enough to get them to open their pocketbooks.
 Hyundai Motor America is offering a similar deal: If you buy a new Hyundai and lose your job within a year, you can give the car back.

 Davidson said she received a call a couple of years ago from the Rainy Day Foundation, which administers the worry-free mortgage program.
 But with unemployment at less than 4 percent, she opted not to use it.